 Lynch's dream stock at Fidelity Magellan was one that hadn't yet attracted any attention from Wall Street.
 One way Lynch recommends finding these companies is to buy spinoffs.
-Tim Hortons
+Tim Hortons or Kraft

 The point is clear: Small, underfollowed companies present the greatest opportunities to long-term investors.

 Lynch loves companies whose boards of directors and executive teams put their money where their mouths are.
 A combination of insider buying and aggressive share buybacks really piqued his interest.
 He would have given a close look to a small retailer such as Fossil, which has featured insider buying recently, and also Forward Air

 "Buying back shares," Lynch writes, "is the simplest, best way a company can reward its investors."
 Bingo.

 Finally, don't forget that Lynch typically owned more than 1,000 stocks at Fidelity Magellan.
 He embraced diversification and focused his attention on upstart businesses with excellent earnings, sound balance sheets, and little to no Wall Street coverage.
 He admits that, going in, he never knew which of his investments would rise five or 10 times in value.
 But the greatest of his investments took three to four years to reward him with smashing returns.